kanuku/kanuku.github.io/_posts/2014-08-16-guava-joiner.md

 {% include JB/setup %}

 ###The Guava Joiner
-The `Joiner`class in the guava library provides you great ways of mapping Collections elements into one single String.
-Also well known as joining elements.
+The `Joiner`class in the guava library makes it easy to join a sequence of strings.

 ##### Join List elements to a String
 You can simply transform a List to Strings: